DOCTORAL PSYCHOLOGY COURSE DESCRIPTIONS

 FT 533 Vulnerable Family Systems: Addressing Mental Health Disparities and Complex Trauma.
 This course provides a broad overview of the mental health adjustment of ethnic minority children and families, and examines the processes that affect their adjustment.
 An ecological systems framework is emphasized with special attention to how mental health disparities impact children and families.
 The course also focuses on complex trauma and PTSD, and state of the art assessment and evidence-based treatment models for individuals and families are reviewed.
 Impact and crisis interventions when responding to mass violence and disasters are discussed.
 (4 or 5 units).
 Prerequisite: FT520

 FT 546 Life Development and Career Counseling.
 This course provides an overview of the theory and practice of adult development and career counseling including a focus on its relevance in mental health practice.
 Special attention is given to exploring the role of vocational calling in adulthood and the role of spirituality in shaping an understanding of career purpose and vocation.
 (4 or 5 units).
-Offered only as an online course.
-Required for PCC licensure.
+Required for PCC or Professional Counselor licensure.

 FT 549 Psychopharmacology.
 This course is designed to provide MFT students with a basic knowledge of psychopharmacology – its scope, effectiveness and hazards.
 An understanding of when and how to request a consultation for medication, as well as the important role of psychotherapy in supporting the appropriate use of psychopharmacological agents are covered.
-Offered only as an online course.
 Prerequisite: FT508.

 FT 590 Directed Study in Marriage and Family Therapy.
 (1-4 units)